RU09342/lab-6taking-control-over-your-embedded-life-brad-brandon_lab6/High Power Control/README.md

 # Lab 6: "High Power" Control

 The MSP430 Devices safely run off of 3.3V.
-Higher voltages can damage the microprocessor, but they are sometimees required for other components of a circuit.
+Higher voltages can damage the microprocessor, but they are sometimes required for other components of a circuit.
 The question is how can a MSP430 microprocessor be used to drive something that requires a high voltage or a higher current, while protecting the device.
 A solution to this lies with switching.

 ## Switching